 We underrate the powers of humanity by an incredible long shot.
 We deserve more respect than can possibly be put into words.
 This is true, even if what’s showing up today is highly undesirable and destructive.
 The life that is issuing forth still holds all the potential to turn into constructive channels.
 Remember, the source of life is truly inexhaustible.

 Hope.
 The changing nature of life is what justifies it.
 No matter how hopeless a situation or state of mind appears, there is realistic reason to hope it will change.
 To be in deep depression and hopelessness is then to be in error.
 One then negates the very essence of life.

-When we’re in a bad space, we tend to compound the error of feeling unacceptable, destructive or negative with thinking things are fixed—and this is the way it’s always going to be.But in reality, life is fluid.
+When we’re in a bad space with rock-bottom self-esteem, we tend to compound the error of feeling unacceptable, destructive or negative with thinking things are fixed—and this is the way it’s always going to be.But in reality, life is fluid.
 We’re alive, ergo, we’re fluid.
 But through our ignorance of this truth, we enclose ourselves in rigid enclosures, trapped in a box where we think we must stay forever.
 And we can, in fact, stay in our own prison for a very long time.